ForEvolve/forevolve.github.io/_drafts/en/2021-03-28-learn-coding-with-dot-net-core-part-7.md

 Next, we explore how to use interpolation in a multiline string.

-### Multiline interpolation
+### Multiline string interpolation

-If you were wondering why I talked about multiline strings in the previous article; I was planning for this.
+If you wondered why I talked about multiline strings in the previous article, I planned this section.
 We can use both `$` and `@` to mix interpolation and multiline string, like this:

 ```csharp